+Depreciation is recognised from the date that the property, plant and equipment are installed and are ready for use, or in respect of internally constructed assets, from the date that the asset is completed and ready for use.
 Depreciation methods, useful lives and residual values are reviewed, and adjusted as appropriate, at each reporting date.